-N1 N2 A3 A4 M5 M6 E7 E8 Not enough evidence to show understanding, and / or is substantially reproduced with little mediation by candidate.
+N1 N2 А3 A4 M5 M6 E7 E8 Not enough evidence to show understanding, and / or is substantially reproduced with little mediation by candidate.
 Report is substantially produced by the candidate but demonstrates little understanding.
 One part of the required response may be completely missing, or several parts may be weak.
 Describes and explains as required to show understanding.
-Some descriptions may be weak or partial.
+Some explanations or descriptions may be weak or partial.
 Describes and explains as required to show clear understanding.
-Some explanation may be shown.
 Explains as required to show in-depth understanding.
 Some aspects of explanation may be partial or weak.
 Explains as required to clearly show in-depth understanding.
-Explains as required to demonstrate comprehensive understanding.
+Discusses as required to demonstrate comprehensive understanding.
 Some aspects may be partial or weak.
-Explains as required to clearly demonstrate comprehensive understanding.
+Discusses as required to clearly demonstrate comprehensive understanding of complex and highly complex technological systems.

-NØ = No response; no relevant evidence.
+N0 = No response; no relevant evidence.